adman120/Shadow-Empire-PBEM-Bot/README.md

 1. Create a Discord webhook in your server
 2. Configure environment variables with player names and their Discord IDs (either through environment variables or a .env file)
-3. Set up a shared folder for save files (could be Dropbox, Google Drive, etc.)
+3. Set up a shared folder for save files using a file synchronization tool (Dropbox, Google Drive, SyncThing, etc.)
+   - Recommendation: Use Shadow Empire's default save location: `C:\Users\<username>\Documents\My Games\Shadow Empire\<game name>`
 4. Run the bot pointing to this shared folder

 ### Running with Docker